caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 .. toctree::
    :maxdepth: 1

-What is Caracal?
+What is CARACal?
 ------------------

-Caracal is a pipeline to reduce radio interferometry continuum and spectral line data in total intensity.
+CARACal is a pipeline to reduce radio interferometry continuum and spectral line data in total intensity.
 It works on data from any radio interferometer as long as they are in “measurement set” format.

-Caracal is essentially a collection of Python/Stimela scripts.
+CARACal is essentially a collection of Python/Stimela scripts.
 `Stimela <https://github.com/ratt-ru/Stimela>`_ is a platform-independent radio interferometry scripting framework based on Python and container technology (e.g., Docker, Singularity).
 Stimela allows users to execute tasks from many different data reduction packages in Python without having to install those packages individually (e.g., CASA, MeqTrees, AOflagger, SoFiA, etc.).
 Using Stimela, the different software packages are available through a unified scheme.
-Caracal consists of a sequence of Stimela scripts, which it links and runs sequentially.
+CARACal consists of a sequence of Stimela scripts, which it links and runs sequentially.

-Within Caracal --- and throughout this documentation --- the individual Stimela scripts are called "workers".
-Each Caracal worker corresponds to a specific section of the data reduction process (e.g., flagging, cross-calibration).
+Within CARACal --- and throughout this documentation --- the individual Stimela scripts are called "workers".
+Each CARACal worker corresponds to a specific section of the data reduction process (e.g., flagging, cross-calibration).
 Each worker executes several tasks from the interferometry packages included in Stimela (e.g., the cross-calibration worker can calibrate delays, bandpass, gains and flux scale).

-In practice, users tell Caracal what to do --- and how to do it --- via a YAML configuration file.
+In practice, users tell CARACal what to do --- and how to do it --- via a YAML configuration file.
 The configuration file has one section for each run of a worker (some workers, e.g., the flagging one, might need to be run multiple times).
 By editing the configuration file users control the workers' options, deciding which tasks to run and with what settings.